-☐ Aesthetics Agriculture and Forestry Resources Air Quality ☐ Biological Resources Cultural Resources Energy Geology / Soils Greenhouse Gas Emissions Hazards & Hazardous Materials ☐ Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities / Service Systems Wildfire Mandatory Findings of Significance RMINATION: (To be completed because of this initial evaluation: by th e Lead Agency) I find the proposed project COUL DECLARATION will be prepared OT have a significant effect on t he environment, and a NEGATIVE e be cause revisions in the projec ct ha t on the environment, there will not ve been made or agreed to by the prepared.
-I find that the proposed proj ENVIRONMENTAL IMPACT RE effe ct on the environment, and an mitigated" impact on the enviror earlier document pursuant to a measures based on the earlier nmer pplic ana it, but at least one effect 1 able legal standards, and lysis as described on atta) has 2) h chec act" or "potentially significant unless been adequately analyzed in an as been addressed by mitigation sheets.
-An ENVIRONMENTAL at remain to be addressed.
-IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+☐ Aesthetics Agriculture and Forestry Resources Air Quality ☐ Biological Resources Cultural Resources Energy Geology / Soils Greenhouse Gas Emissions Hazards & Hazardous Materials ☐ Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities / Service Systems Wildfire Mandatory Findings of Significance RMINATION: (To be completed I basis of this initial evaluation: by th e Lead Agency) I find the proposed project COUL DECLARATION will be prepared OT have a significant effect on t he environment, and a NEGATIVE e be cause revisions in the projec ct ha t on the environment, there will not ve been made or agreed to by the prepared.
+I find that the proposed proj ENVIRONMENTAL IMPACT RE effec ct on the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
 I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

-Jessica Nguyen, Project Analyst
+Jessica Nguyen, Project Analyst April 26, 2019

-January 7, 2019